About vomiting in babies, children and teenagers

 Vomiting is very common in children.
 But it can be an unpleasant and frightening experience for you and your child.
 It might help to know that children usually get over vomiting very quickly.

 Dehydration is one of the serious risks of vomiting, especially in young babies.
-Signs of dehydration include fewer wees (with fewer wet nappies in babies), sunken eyes, dry tongue and mouth, loss of weight, tiredness or low energy.
+Signs of dehydration include less urination (with lighter or fewer wet nappies in babies), sunken eyes, dry tongue and mouth, loss of weight, tiredness or low energy.

 Medical help: when to get it for children and teenagers who are vomiting